DB Class V 80

 Deutsche Bundesbahn, that was redesignated as Class 280 from 1968.
-It was the first, main line, diesel locomotive with hydraulic power transmission.
+It was the first, main line, diesel locomotive with a hydraulic transmission.

 History

 This type of locomotive was the first newly developed diesel locomotive built for main line service by the Deutsche Bundesbahn (DB).
 Only 10 examples of the class were built at the beginning of the 1950s, but it formed the basis for all subsequent DB designs in this sector.

 The locomotives were initially distributed to the locomotive depots (Bahnbetriebswerke) at Frankfurt am Main and Bamberg.
 In Frankfurt/Main they were used on suburban services from Frankfurt/Main Hbf to Bad Homburg v.d.Höhe and to Kronberg and also hauled fast-stopping trains (Eilzüge) between Frankfurt/Main and Cologne.
 The Bamberg engines were used on Nuremberg’s suburban services and on various branch lines around Bamberg.
 From 1963 all the locos were gathered together at Bamberg and took over passenger and goods train duties on many branch lines in northern Bavaria.

 The demise of branch lines in the 1970s meant that the DB could get rid of this small class of just 10 engines between 1976 and 1978, because sufficient locomotives of the comparable Class V 100 were available.